Thriving Communities Initiative

 The Initiative Foundation believes that working across generations and empowering local leaders is key to enhancing community vibrancy and resilience.
 Are your current community leaders eager to expand the local network of new and emerging leaders?

 Do you want to take a solutions-based approach to identify opportunities and address community challenges?
 Do you want to tap the potential of new and emerging leaders?
-Do you want to create a Partner Fund that will help sustain your community initiatives?
+Do you want to cultivate local philanthropy to help sustain your community initiatives?

 Are you able to assemble a team of five to 10 existing leaders to engage in TCI?
 Phase I represents a three-month commitment.
 Communities whose teams complete Phase I are eligible to apply for participation in Phase ll of the program.